anielsen108/Monologues-Detailed/monologues/sydney-carton-meditation.md

 ## Complete Text

+> I see a beautiful city and a brilliant people rising from this abyss;<br>
+> I see the evil of this time and of the previous time of which this is the natural birth, gradually making expiation for itself and wearing out.<br>
-> “It is a far, far better thing that I do, than I have ever done; it is a far, far better rest that I go to than I have ever known.”<br>
+> It is a far, far better thing that I do, than I have ever done;<br>
+> It is a far, far better rest that I go to than I have ever known.<br>

 Carton envisions the redemptive future secured by his sacrifice at the guillotine.